ihmeuw/vivarium_research/docs/source/intervention_models/wasting_treatment/index.rst

     - Decreases death rate among the treated
     - No
     - Currently we do not have the relative risk of death of treated/untreated.
 We will capture some of the effect of tx on death by having the simulants recover faster, therefore leave the high risk state faster.
 However, by assigning utx simulants the mean death rate when they should have a higher death rate, we might overestimate the protective effect of tx on death.
-  * - Proportion recovered within programme treatment length
+  * - Proportion 'effectively covered' within programme treatment length
     - Increases
-    - No (but we can)
+    - Yes
-    - We assume that all treatment covered will recover within the time-to-recovery if they had not died.
-We can modify the treatment coverage by multiplying it by the 'treatment efficacy' giving us the 'effective coverage' instead.
-1 - 'effective coverage' will be the 'utx' population.
+    - 'Effective treatment coverage (CE)' is the 'treatment coverage (C)' x 'treatment efficacy (E)'.
+1-C is uncovered population.
-  * - Proportion defaulted during programme
+  * - Proportion defaulted/unresponsive during programme
     - Decreases
-    - We can capture this by using 'met-need'
+    - Yes
-    - This will decrease as 'met-need' increases.
+    - (C-CE) The better the programme, the higher the efficacy (E)

 Baseline Coverage Data